onyilam/forty-jekyll-theme/projects.md

 				<header class="major">
 					<h3>Uniform or Not: An Image Classifier</h3>
 				</header>
-				<p>This is the first neural network I trained using 1983 images of individuals in uniform, and 1697 of random images.
-The model achieves 90% accuracy, which is not great for production but decent on my first foray into neural networks.
-The motivation comes from wanting to understand whether certain media outlets are more likely to post pictures of individuals in uniform to emphasize a certain viewpoint.
-The link details my experience using Keras, and a little tool for you to upload an image to see how the model works. </p>
+				<p>This is the first neural network I trained the model using 2048 images of individuals in uniform, and 1840 of random images.
+The model achieves 88% accuracy.
+The motivation comes from wanting to understand whether certain media outlets are more likely to post pictures of individuals in uniform to emphasize on a narrative that resonates or sympathizes with the authority. </p>
 				<ul class="actions">
 					<li><a href="https://onyilam.github.io/2017/10/27/network.html" class="button">Learn more</a></li>
 				</ul>